cjdaniel/sharp-wizard-games/README.md

  - Star Trek Trivia -- Trust me, it's accurate.
 At least, it was at the time.

 C/assembly games:
  - OZ Clay Pigeons -- Try to hit a clay pigeon by firing at the right time.
 Semi-addictive.
-Inspired my old friend Danny's suggestion!
+Inspired by my old friend Danny's suggestion!
  - Monopoly -- Yup, it's Monopoly.
 Missing some feature of the game (was it the Chance and Community Chest cards?) because I ran out of available memory.
  - Falldown -- This was a popular game on the TI-83, so I tried to write my own version.
 It's not as fancy, but it's almost as addictive.
  - WizBattleship -- Fully-functional for hotseat two-player (it will even blank the screen while you hand your organizer to your friend).
 I was going to add an AI but never got around to it.